 Lesson Plan - Get It!

-Which pile of cookies would you rather have?
+Look at the cookies below.
+Which pile would you rather have?
 Why?

-How many cookies were in the first pile?
+- How many cookies are in the first pile?

-How many were in the second pile?
+- How many are in the second pile?
 Tell your parent or teacher.

 You had the choice to either eat three cookies or eight cookies.
 Which did you choose?
 Why?
 Share your answer with your parent or teacher.

 In this lesson, you will learn how to compare numbers.

 First, you need to know how to count and recognize numbers.
 Count aloud with The Number Train - Count One to Ten in English! - Learn to Count by Akili and Me to practice counting from one to ten:

 Great!
 Was it fun to practice counting from one to ten?

 Now that you have reviewed counting to ten, you will learn to compare numbers up to ten.
 This will help you make the best choice when picking between two sets of objects.